AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 The Dispatcher Tools provides a set of Apache HTTP Web server and Dispatcher configuration files that define behavior for all environments, including local development.

-These files are intended to be copied into an Experience Manager Maven project to the `dispatcher/src` folder, if they do not already exist in the Experience Manager Maven project.
+These files are intended to be copied into an Experience Manager Maven project to the `dispatcher/src` folder, if they do not exist in the Experience Manager Maven project.

 A complete description of the configuration files is available in the unpacked Dispatcher Tools as `dispatcher-sdk-x.x.x/docs/Config.html`.